 - Many educators don’t view cybersecurity as a real career, but more of a short-term problem that will eventually be solved by technology.

-- Most educators don’t understand what a cybersecurity job actually is (because there are more than 150 different types and roles) or how to explain those job opportunities and roles to students and parents.
+- Most educators don’t understand and can't easily describe what a cybersecurity job actually is (because there are more than 150 different types and roles) or how to explain those job opportunities and roles to students and parents.